Where Do Dialog Intelligibility Problems Originate?

 Location

 The recording environment also plays an important role.
-Whether dialogue is captured outdoors or in a studio, the location itself can introduce challenges such as:
+Whether dialog is captured outdoors or in a studio, the location itself can introduce challenges such as:

 Poor room acoustics